Request a Demo

 10:00am–12:45pm EST | 3:00pm–5:45pm BST

-Join Technology from Sage on Wednesday 21st May 2025 for a free live event: Librarian Leadership on the AI Frontier: Librarian Futures Virtual Summit.
-We’ll be joined by librarians, partners and the team at Technology from Sage to celebrate the launch of the upcoming fourth white paper in the Librarian Futures series.
+On Wednesday 21st May 2025 we hosted a free event: Librarian Leadership on the AI Frontier: Librarian Futures Virtual Summit.
+We were joined by librarians, partners and the team at Technology from Sage to celebrate the launch of the fourth white paper in the Librarian Futures series.

-The free virtual event consists of talks, presentations, roundtable discussions and workshops exploring the key themes and findings in the upcoming report, and actionable strategies for librarians.
+The free virtual event consisted of talks, presentations, roundtable discussions and workshops exploring the key themes and findings in the upcoming report, and actionable strategies for librarians.

 Session One: Academic Libraries in the AI Age